 Furthermore, as you crank the Drive knob, you’ll get more and more of that tasty bluesy distortion.
 Expect the sound to be nasal, heavy, and fiery.

 In summary, EHX Soul Food is an easy-to-use simple pedal that delivers a great clean boost for a low cost.
-It works great when you stack this with other dirt pedals, like for example a fuzz.
+It works great when you stack this with other dirt models, like for example a fuzz.

 JHS Morning Glory V4